home-assistant/companion.home-assistant/docs/notifications/commands.md

       - service: notify.mobile_app_<your_device_id_here>
         data:
           message: "command_broadcast_intent"
-          title: "sample.intent.SAMPLE"
           data:
-            channel: "sample"
+            intent_package_name: "sample"
-            group: "EXTRA:1;2;3:ArrayList<Integer>"
+            intent_extras: "EXTRA:1;2;3:ArrayList<Integer>"
+            intent_action: "sample.intent.SAMPLE"
 ```

-If you are a &nbsp;<span class="beta">BETA</span> user please see the below table for new parameters to use:
+Please see the below table for new parameters to use after updating the android app to 2022.8+:

 | Old Parameter | New Parameter |
 |--------|--------|